Imfinzi

 Hepatocellular carcinoma

-In a main study in patients with advanced hepatocellular cancer who had not been treated before, Imfinzi in combination with tremelimumab increased the time patients lived overall compared with standard treatment (sorafenib): patients who received Imfinzi plus tremelimumab (393 patients) lived on average 16.4 months compared with 13.8 months for those who received sorafenib (389 patients).
-In about 20% of patients who received this regimen, the tumour shrank or disappeared, and this response lasted about 22 months on average.
-About 5% of patients who received sorafenib had a response to treatment and their response lasted on average 18 months.
+In a main study involving patients with advanced hepatocellular cancer who had not been treated before, Imfinzi given on its own and in combination with tremelimumab increased the time patients lived overall compared with standard treatment (sorafenib).
+Patients who received either Imfinzi on its own (389 patients) or together with tremelimumab (393 patients) lived for an average of 16.6 months and 16.4 months, respectively, compared with an average of 13.8 months for those who received sorafenib (389 patients).

 The European Medicines Agency therefore decided that Imfinzi’s benefits are greater than its risks and it can be authorised for use in the EU.

-Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Imfinzi have been included in the summary of product characteristics and the package leaflet.
+Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Imfinzi have also been included in the summary of product characteristics and the package leaflet.

 As for all medicines, data on the use of Imfinzi are continuously monitored.
 Side effects reported with Imfinzi are carefully evaluated and any necessary action taken to protect patients.